yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_01.md

     ![The Pull Request Merge Button in the Pull Request detail.](media/hol-ex1-task2-step6-2.png "Pull Request Merge Button")

-7. Now run the below command to pull the latest changes from your GitHub repository to your local GitHub folder.
+7. Navigate back to the Visual Studio Code application in which terminal is already open and run the below command to pull the latest changes from your GitHub repository to your local GitHub folder.

     ```pwsh
     cd C:\Workspaces\lab\mcw-continuous-delivery-lab-files  # This path may vary depending on how